frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 Let's continue styling our header by adding a border to the bottom, and making the `<h1>` element within it a little less starkly black!

-Notice how we can use the LESS/SASS type syntax of including child elements.
-Although this is not valid CSS, Emotion will nevertheless parse this and apply the styles correctly.
-It enables us to be more concise in defining the styles for our styled components.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js